Comparative Review of Modern Competing Risk Methods in High-dimensional Settings: Melanoma Data Analysis

 For this analysis, death due to melanoma was considered the primary event of interest, while death from other causes was treated as a competing event.
 Patients for whom survival data for both events was unavailable were excluded from the analysis.
 Those who did not die from either events were considered censored.
 The covariates included in the competing risk model consisted of gene expression levels for $47,323$ genes, along with gender, age, tumor stage, and tissue type.
 Table~\ref{tab:patient_charecteristics} provides a summary of patient characteristics, including survival status and the covariates gender, age, tumor stage, and tissue type.

 We analyzed the melanoma data using the CB, RF, and DH methods.
-For the CB method, we determined the number of boosting steps through a 10-fold cross validation and used a linear scheme for changing step sizes, where all covariates underwent penalized selection in each step.
-For RF, we used modified Gray splitting rule with uniform weights across time and random left/right assignments at splits along with default settings for all other parameters.
-For DH, the same network architecture was used as in the simulation analysis.
+For the CB method, we determined the optimal number of boosting steps through a 10-fold cross-validation and used a linear scheme for changing step sizes, where all covariates underwent penalized selection in each step.
+For RF, we determined the optimal \emph{nodesize} using out-of-bag error via a guarded golden-section line search with noise control, modified Gray splitting rule with uniform weights across time, and random left/right assignments at splits.
+For DH, the same loss hyperparameter tuning procedure and network architecture were followed as detailed in the simulation analysis.

 Figure~\ref{fig:CI-melanoma} presents the CI estimates for the first three patients in the dataset who succumbed to melanoma---Patient 2 (a 39-year-old female diagnosed with regional melanoma based on lymph node tissue analysis), Patient 4 (46-year-old male diagnosed with general melanoma based on visceral tissue analysis), and Patient 9 (77-year-old female diagnosed with regional melanoma based on lymph node tissue analysis).
 The CI estimates are plotted at all unique death time points using CB, RF, and DH method-based analyses.
 Across all methods, the plots exhibit a sharp initial increase followed by a plateau, indicating that early event occurrences taper off over time.
 Notably, the separation among subjects is most pronounced in the RF and DH models, whereas CB maintains a more consistent trend across patients.
 Overall, CB demonstrates a steady, well-calibrated CI estimate, suggesting it may be the most reliable approach.